 - The connection gateway doesn’t have Transport Layer Security (TLS) or Real-time Transport Protocol (SRTP), which means VoIP calls aren’t encrypted

-6. Monitor your call and access logs
+6. Monitor call and access logs

 A call log is the history of incoming and outgoing calls your business has made.
 It’s not just useful for sales purposes, though.
 Access to these call logs mean you’re able to see: